 This is a list of frequently asked questions that are put to the Council around the time that budgets are set and Council Tax bills issued.
 This is not an exhaustive list, and constructive feedback from the public is always welcomed by the Council.
 As more feedback is received, we will add any general points and questions to this list, for the benefit of all visitors to this website, so please revisit this page at a later date.

 Between 2010 and 2016 we have been able to freeze Fareham's part of the Council Tax by running our services more efficiently and by using careful financial planning management.
-Despite these efficiencies, our finances are getting tighter and this year our funding has been reduced again.
-This means that we have to find ways to ensure that we can continue to provide residents with the high level of service they expect.
+Despite these efficiencies, following a consultation with residents living in the Fareham Borough, it has become clear that an increase in Council Tax is necessary to ensure that residents continue to receive the same high level of service they have come to expect.

-The Governments expectation is that we increase by £5 which is the same increase as last year.
-Despite this increase, we still have one of the lowest rates of Council Tax in the country.
+The Government's expectation is that we can increase Council Tax by £5 or 2% whichever is the greater.
+Despite this increase we still have one of the lowest rates of Council Tax in the country.
 This is achieved by running our services more efficiently and by using careful financial management.

 The table below shows how the Council Tax has increased over the last 8 years: